 Improve Your Performance

 Improving performance is something both recreational and competitive cyclists strive for.
-Be it to compete with a friend, or overcome a challenging uphill route, it’s nice to know you are improving.
+Whether competing with a friend or overcoming a challenging uphill route, it’s nice to know you are improving.

-There are some specific tactics you can use to train different aspects of cycling like climbing or sprinting (endurance vs power).
+You can use specific tactics to train different aspects of cycling like climbing or sprinting (endurance vs. power).
 We’ve outlined these in detail in our article on the subject.

 - Related: Improve Cycling Performance

-Strength training can help improve your cycling performance along with your ability to withstand and recover from injuries.
-It is also a key aspect for overall health and is linked to increased healthspan (health at older ages).
+Strength training can help improve your cycling performance and ability to withstand and recover from injuries.
+It is also a key aspect of overall health and is linked to increased healthspan (health at older ages).